reetghosh1/canis-app/README.md

 # canis-app

-This is a Flask deployment for the DistilBERT model fine-tuned on the dataset provided as part of the CANIS 2023 Hackathon
+This is a Flask deployment for the DistilBERT model fine-tuned on the dataset provided as part of the CANIS 2023 Hackathon.
+This model can classify news articles into fake or real based on articles pasted into the text box.

 To run this flask application, simply clone this repository and run the "app.py" file.
 You can run using this following command: python app.py